 Versioning is provided out-of-the-box by Pydio Cells.
-In a few words, when versioning is turned on, everytime a user modifies a file, it creates a new version of this file that is then considered as the reference for this file.
+In a few words, when versioning is turned on, every time a user modifies a file, it creates a new version of this file that is then considered as the reference for this file.
 The old version is then stored in a technical data repository and eventually discarded depending on the pruning policies (more on this in the corresponding paragraph below).

-Please, note that versionning has a cost in terms of the amount of data that is stored in your various data stores and have to be correctly configured and monitored in order to avoid exponential use of data space.
+Please, note that versioning has a cost in terms of the amount of data that is stored in your various data stores and have to be correctly configured and monitored in order to avoid exponential use of data space.

 Default Versioning Policies

 Pydio Cells comes bundled with a default set of Versioning Policies, as described below:

 |Keep All||Always keep all versions of all files|

 |Max 30 days||Keep all versions before 15 days, then only 10 versions, then delete all versions older that 30 days.|

 |Regular Pruning||Will keep 10 versions in the last 10 minutes, in the last 3 hours, in the last day, in the last 10 days, and finally delete all after 30 days.|

 As a user, if a file is versioned, it is possible to list a document revisions by right-clicking on any file and selecting "Versions".

 With this interface, it is easy to either download a specific file revision, or revert to this revision.